5 teams that could target Steve Smith in IPL 2024 Auction

 Base Price: 2 crores

 Steve Smith last played for Delhi Capitals in IPL 2021.
-He went unsold in IPL 2022 and did not register for the mini auction ahead of IPL 2023.
-However, the 2023 World Cup winner can be quite a powerhouse and will bring in a plethora of experience into the batting lineup.
+He went unsold in IPL 2022 and did not register for the mini-auction ahead of IPL 2023.
+However, the 2023 World Cup winner can be quite a powerhouse and with vast experience of playing in IPL, he will bring in a plethora of impetus into the batting lineup.

 Steve Smith IPL and T20 Stats